 Make your self-care a priority.

 If you don’t take care of yourself who will?
 Eat a healthy diet.
 Get plenty of rest.
 Include time in your schedule for relaxation and to socialize the positive people.
 When you value something, you take care of it.
 Show yourself and others how much you value yourself.
 Demonstrate your commitment to good self-care.

 Respect yourself and expect others to respect you.
 Give others the sort of respect you would want.
 Set boundaries on what you will accept and stick to them.
 When they don’t set boundaries, you lose yourself.
 While you may not be able to control what others say to you, it is in your power to stop being around people who disrespect you.

 Your opinion about you matters the most.

-Stop living your life by other people’s opinion.
+Stop living your life by other people’s opinions.
 Do the things that make you happy and please you.
 Stop grading or evaluating yourself and accept you just the way you are.
 Do the best you can.
 Stop trying to be perfect and embrace your imperfections.
-Don’t let others opinion of you pull you down.
+Don’t let other’s opinions of you pull you down.

 Make meeting your needs a priority.

 Don’t get so busy doing for others that you fail to make meeting your needs a priority.
 If you respect someone, you would treat them well.
 If you want to have self-respect, treat yourself as if you deserve to be treated well, and then live up to that standard.